Image Description

 • Receive feedback on your assessment outcomes

-The duration for the course is 6 months.
-To complete the course in this timeframe, you will need to attend each of the scheduled workshops and complete the on-the-job learning tasks.
+To complete the course in this timeframe, you will need to attend each of the scheduled workshops and complete the assigned learning tasks.
 The time taken to complete your course will depend on your level of already attained skills and knowledge.

 There are no formal entry requirements for this qualification.